 Be honest with them as early as possible.

 Since my niece and nephews were little (3, 4 years old) I and others have had conversations with them about my disability whenever questions popped up:

 Auntie, why do you only use one hand?/ Why does Auntie Shannon use only one hand?

 So we explain the best we can.
 If they ask me directly, I put both my hands together to show that one hand is smaller than the other, I ask can they see it and when they say yes, I tell them:

 I call the smaller hand baby hand, because it has the strength of a baby.

-My niece had her baby brother then, so she was fascinated how her brother couldn’t hold or pick up much and my hand was similar.
-Then she went on to the new thing and asked me the same question a year or two later.
+My niece had her baby brother then, so she was fascinated by how her brother couldn’t hold or pick up much and my hand was similar.
+Then she went on to new things.
+Returning to ask me the same question a year or two later.

 My oldest nephew is similar, my brother has helped him to learn about my disability too.
 We went out as a family sometime in the summer, I had some plastic straws with me just in case the straw ban was in place at the restaurant.